indreshp135/CSE-227-OPENMCP/README.md

 - **Extensible:** Easily add new policy enforcement logic using a decorator-based system.
 - **Capability-Based Security:** Leverages macaroons to issue time-bound, attenuated credentials.
 - **Field-Level Control:** Redact or allow specific fields in tool outputs.
+- **Elicitation for Dynamic Permissions:** Dynamically request user consent for specific actions or data access at runtime.
+- **Automatic Expiry for Elicited Permissions:** Permissions granted through elicitation can be configured to expire after a specified duration.

 ## Installation